jas-chen/react-reactive-class/README.md

 `react-reactive-class` comes with a set of reactive DOM elements (button, div, span, etc) and a function to wrap your component to be a Reactive Component.

-Once you created a Reactive Component, you pass a `props provider` to it, and it will listen to the provider, when the provider emits new props, Reactive Component will re-render it self.
+Once you created a Reactive Component, you pass a `props provider` to it, and it will listen to the provider, when the provider emits new props, Reactive Component will re-render itself.

 You can use Event Emitter or Rx.Observable as `props provider`.